 Apple co-founder Steve Jobs once said: "It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do."
 Clear communication helps bring this truth to life.

-We don't communicate to hear ourselves talk.
+We don't communicate just to hear ourselves talk.
 We communicate to engage an audience and encourage them to act on our behalf and the organization's behalf.
-Humans are social beings and better together.
+Humans are social beings and are better together.

 The key question on every communication is "what's next."
-Summarize action items, and then close the loop with follow-up to ensure accountability of deadlines.
+As the communicator, it is your job to address this question.
+Summarize action items, and then follow up to close the loop and ensure accountability of deadlines.

 Perhaps the most crucial tip in clear communication: Know when to stop.
 And listen.
 As Walter Whyte put it this way in his 1950 article: